dotinceptionsai/team-aajk/README.md

 - scraping: contains the scripts used to scrape the FAQ data from the web
 - tests: contains some unit tests
 - **train**: contains the scripts used to train the ML models
-- transcribe: contains the scripts used to transcribe the audio files using an existing service.